kentsanggds/re-observe-aws-exporter/README.md

 ## Running

-You can run it locally with `python app.py`.
+You can run it locally with `python app.py`, this will run the app interactively outputting metrics to stdout.
+Running the app with `python app.py --daemonize` will run the app daemonized it exposes its metrics on a http server on port 8000.

 You can spin up a Prometheus, Grafana and instance of the app with `docker-compose up`